mofrim/42-minirt/Readme.md

 - Interactive UI with ability to move through the scene and control over scene parameters like cam fov, ambient light brightness, sub- and supersampling level and some more.
-- Toggable sidebar for info display
+- Toggable sidebar for info display.
 - Objects: plane, sphere, cylinder, triangle, circle, hyperboloid (also gives the cone).
 - Texture / Bump / Normal mapping: Fully implemented for the sphere, for the